 Plastic Bottle Self-Watering Planter and Environmental Sustainability Farming

-All Secondary 2 students have the opportunity to use upcycling techniques to cut and transform the bottles into a new product – a self-watering planter.
+Students have the opportunity to use upcycling techniques to cut and transform the bottles into a new product – a self-watering planter.
 Through the activity, the students learned the importance of food security and urban farming in Singapore, which are part of the government’s efforts to promote the sustainability of food supplies.

 After the biodiversity walk, students engaged in the Intertidal Coastal Cleanup in collaboration with International Coastal Cleanup Singapore (ICCS).
 Students actively and enthusiastically contributed to the cleaning up of pollution and rubbish along Singapore’s shores.